Juror Misconduct Offences

 It will be noted from this guidance that a police investigation and prosecution will not necessarily follow this preliminary enquiry by the judge, depending on the nature and seriousness of the misconduct alleged and whether it is an unfounded allegation or not.

-In the event that a prosecution for juror misconduct does follow such an enquiry, it is vital that the 'DARTS' records of these proceedings, as well as any notes from jurors, are retained by the police for the purposes of Disclosure in accordance with the provisions of CPIA.
+In the event that a prosecution for juror misconduct does follow such an enquiry, it is vital that the 'DARTS' records of these proceedings, as well as any notes from jurors, are retained by the police for the purposes of disclosure in accordance with the provisions of the Criminal Procedure and Investigations Act 1996 (CPIA).

-If, at the conclusion of his enquiries, the judge decides that one of the above offences has been committed, he should contact the Attorney General's Office to consider a police investigation.
+If, at the conclusion of his enquiries, the judge decides that one of the above offences may have been committed, he should contact the Attorney General's Office to consider a police investigation.
 The police investigator must not be the officer in the case for the trial in which the misconduct is alleged, although it may be an officer from the same force.
-If the court becomes aware of jury misconduct after the jury is discharged, it should contact the Registrar of Criminal Appeals who, if it appears that a criminal offence has occurred, will contact the Director's Legal Advisor in the CPS, to consider a police investigation.
+If the court becomes aware of jury misconduct after the jury is discharged, it should contact the Registrar of Criminal Appeals who, if it appears that a criminal offence has occurred, will contact the Director of Legal Services in the CPS, to consider a police investigation.

 If the police receive a report of jury misconduct during the course of the trial, then they must draw that alleged misconduct to the attention of the trial judge at once so that he or she can investigate this in accordance with the Practice Direction.

-If the police receive a report of jury misconduct after the jury has been discharged (in cases where the jury was sworn after 13 April 2015), this should be reported (directly or via the CPS Area) to the Director's Legal Advisor, to consider a police investigation and appropriate disclosure to the Defence.
+If the police receive a report of jury misconduct after the jury has been discharged (in cases where the jury was sworn after 13 April 2015), this should be reported (directly or via the CPS Area) to the Director of Legal Services, to consider a police investigation and appropriate disclosure to the Defence.

 Where police wish to interview current or past jurors in the course of an investigation into juror misconduct or any contempt of court, they must seek the juror's details from the Crown Court where the trial was heard prior to doing so.
 This is a change to earlier provisions requiring the approval of a senior judge of the Court of Appeal to the release of such information.
-From 16 July 2015, such approval is no longer required.
+Since 16 July 2015, such approval has not been required.

 Proceedings for any of the new offences referred to above can only be commenced with the consent of the Attorney General, which must be obtained prior to the accused being charged, in those cases where the suspect does not need to be remanded in custody.
 Different provisions may apply in those cases charged in accordance with the Threshold Test.
 For further information, please see the section on Consents to Prosecute elsewhere in the Legal Guidance.

-It has been decided that once a decision is made in Area that the defendant should be charged, and prior to the consent of the Attorney General being sought, the charging decision (MG3) should be referred to the Director's Legal Advisor for approval.
+Once a decision is made in Area that the defendant should be charged, and prior to the consent of the Attorney General being sought, the charging decision (MG3) should be referred to the Director of Legal Services for approval.

 It is only an offence to research the case or engage in prohibited conduct during the 'trial period', that being the period between when the juror was sworn and when he, or the jury, on which he sits, is discharged.
 No offence is committed where the person conducting the research needs the information for a reason unconnected to the case - s.20A Juries Act.